< All blogs

 There is a requirement that all documented information, this includes forms, minutes of meetings etc., are properly referenced.
 So there is a need for a clear document control procedure, along with a guide to the reference numbering protocol.

 This is going to take some time, as each process or procedure is documented, it is worth at this stage checking that they work.
 It will save time later prior to doing internal audits.
+You could use our ISO14001 Document Toolkit to ensure you have all the documents you need.

 9. Staff awareness program